nawazdhandala/js-uri/trunk/README.txt

 some reason, this appears to only work in mozilla-based browsers (firefox, camino, etc).

+This library is BSD-licenced.
+See LICENCE.txt for details.

 If you have any queries about the library, please drop me an email:

   Dominic Mitchell <dom [at] happygiraffe.net>